The Invisible Order is a tight-knit team of Austrolibertarian editing professionals. Contact us.

 Charlotte Bowen-Gauthier works as a digital-content strategist for Reason.
 She uses her understanding of ad sales, search-engine optimization, and social media to grow the audience for Reason’s website and its library of e-reader products.
 She has also been a copyeditor for Mises Daily, a web analyst for the New York Times, and the manager of analytics and customer insights at Newsweek.
 Charlotte teaches classes in history and literature at the Brooklyn Brainery and writes at the Friendly Polymath.

 Father of Benjamin, husband of Nathalie, BK Marcus works from Charlottesville, Virginia, as a publishing consultant.
 He is the founder of Invisible Order and former managing editor of Mises.org, where he selected and altered images for every Mises Daily article for eight years.
-He has also been responsible for developing the Mises Institute’s ebook program (now selling more than 250 books at Amazon.com and iTunes) and the ebook program for the Laissez Faire Club at LFB.org.
+He has also been responsible for developing the ebook programs of the Mises Institute (now selling more than 250 books at Amazon.com and iTunes), the Laissez Faire Club at LFB.org, and now Liberty.me.

 BK focuses on developing electronic books and beautiful imagery for libertarian publishers, such as FEE.org, Reason magazine, and others.
 His own blog is at bkmarcus.com.